Austin’s edtech startup Aceable adds another $50 million for accelerated expansion – TechCrunch

 Only four years ago, Aceable was raising $4 million in financing, from investors including Floodgate Capital and Silverton Partners.

-Now, with another $50 million in the bank and over $100 million in total capital raised, Aceable is looking to grow the number of certifications it offers — with a special focus on professional development.
+Now, with another $50 million in the bank and more than $100 million in total capital raised, Aceable is looking to grow the number of certifications it offers — with a special focus on professional development.

 The company said that it would look to grow both organically and inorganically (which is an inelegant way of saying that it’s likely to go shopping for potential acquisitions).